-What is a Fair Processing Notice?
+What is a privacy notice?

-A Fair Processing Notice is also known a Privacy Notice or statement.
-It is a statement by the Trust to patients, service users, visitors, carers, the public and staff that describes how we collect, use, retain and disclose personal information which we hold.
-The purpose of this fair processing notice is to set out how we process personal information/data fairly and lawfully.
+A privacy notice or statement is a statement from our Trust to service users, visitors, carers, families, the public and staff that describes how we collect, use, retain and disclose personal information which we hold.
+The purpose of this privacy notice is to explain how we process personal information or data fairly and lawfully.